On the cactus rank of cubics forms: Apolar Gorenstein subschemes

-Various notions of rank for $F$ are therefore naturally defined by apolarity : The cactus rank $cr(F)$ is defined as
+The various notions of rank for $F$ listed in the introduction are therefore naturally defined by apolarity : The \emph{cactus rank} $cr(F)$ is defined as

-the smoothable rank $sr(F)$ is defined as
+the \emph{smoothable rank} $sr(F)$ is defined as

-and the rank $r(F)$ is defined as
+and the \emph{rank} $r(F)$ is defined as

+A smoothable scheme of length $r$ in ${\mathbb P}(T_{1})$ is an element in the irreducible component of the Hilbert scheme containing the smooth schemes of ${\mathbb P}(T_{1})$ of length $r$.

-Clearly $cr(F)\leq sr(F)\leq r(F)$.
-A separate notion of border rank, $br(F)$, often considered, is not defined by apolarity.
-The border rank is rather the minimal $r$, such that $F$ is the limit of polynomials of rank $r$.
-Thus $br(F)\leq sr(F)$.
-These notions of rank coincide with the notions of length of annihilating schemes in Iarrobino and Kanev book \cite[Definition 5.66]{IK}: Thus cactus rank coincides with the scheme length, $cr(F)=l{\rm sch}(F)$, and smoothable rank coincides with the smoothable scheme length, $sr(F)=l{\rm schsm}(F)$, while border rank coincides with length $br(F)=l(F)$.
+The separate notion of \emph{border rank}, $br(F)$, often considered, is not defined by apolarity.
+It is the minimal $r$, such that $F$ is the limit of polynomials of rank $r$.
+These notions of rank coincide with the notions of length of annihilating schemes in Iarrobino and Kanev's book \citep[Definition 5.66]{IK}.
+Thus cactus rank coincides with the scheme length, $cr(F)=l{\rm sch}(F)$, and smoothable rank coincides with the smoothable scheme length, $sr(F)=l{\rm schsm}(F)$, while border rank coincides with length $br(F)=l(F)$.
 In addition they consider the differential length $l{\rm diff}(F)$, the maximum of the dimensions of the space of $k$-th order partials of $F$ as $k$ varies between $0$ and deg$F$.
-This length is the maximal rank of a catalecticant or Hankel matrix at $F$, and is always a lower bound for the cactus rank: $l{\rm diff}(F)\leq cr(F)$.
+This length is the maximal rank of a catalecticant or Hankel matrix at $F$.

+Inequalities between these ranks valid for any form $F$ are summarized in \citep[Lemma 5.17]{IK}.
+Clearly, by the definitions above,